pauline-rugwevera/DjangoBlog/README.md

 10. As a Site user and author I can make changes to my own blog post so that I can update it
 11. As a Site User and author I can delete my posts from the blog
 12. As an Admin I can create, read, update and delete posts so that I can manage my blog content
-13. As a Site User I can search for a blog post so that I can quickly identify the post I want

 ## Development planes
 ### site aims